twoeater/microslate-firmware/README.md

 **Keyboard not showing in scan**
 - Make sure the keyboard is in pairing mode and not connected to another device
 - Press Right to re-scan after switching the keyboard to pairing mode
+- **Classic Bluetooth keyboards will never appear** — the ESP32-C3 only has a BLE radio.
+This is a hardware constraint, not a software limitation.
+Verify your keyboard uses BLE before debugging further (check the manufacturer's specs; most keyboards sold after 2014 use BLE, but some older or multi-device keyboards still use Classic Bluetooth)

 **Physical buttons not responding**
 - BLE scanning can occasionally interfere with the ADC button reads